vnykmshr/node-smush/README.md

 ### Test Code

-Run `npm test` or `node path/to/smush/index.js` to verify if minification is working.
-Please check files under `test` dir for a sample implementaion.
+Run `npm test` or `node path/to/smush/index.js` to verify if minify is working.
+Please check files under `test` dir for a sample implementation.